 Once an applicant is approved for Medicaid coverage, he or she will receive a list of benefits and options that will be applicable.
 Covered services for Medicaid can vary, so it is always worth exploring the exceptions to each service offered.

-Learn more about the basic requirements the federal government requires Medicaid to provide enrollees by downloading our free guide.
+Learn more about the basic requirements of Medicaid by downloading our free guide.

 What services are not covered by Medicaid in Michigan?

 All applicants should learn the basic services covered by Medicaid in Michigan as well as the services that Medicaid will not cover.
 With varying types of Medicaid insurance in Michigan, especially when it comes to different Medicaid eligibility levels, knowing the services that will not be covered is imperative.
 A quick way to rule out if medical treatments not covered by Medicaid is by determining if the physician or doctor is an actual Medicaid provider.
 If not, then the services or treatments he or she offers will not be covered.
 In conjunction, if a medical service is not considered necessary or if it is an elected service, then it is likely not to be covered by Medicaid.
 A few services that Medicaid will not cover in Michigan include but are not limited to: